DominikPru/GymBro/README.md

-WARNING: The app isnt responsive, so only use it on desktop.

 A simple fitness app for creating a workout plan.

 You can find a manual on each tab in the app on login.